atosatto/ansible-dockerswarm/README.md

 Setup a Docker Swarm cluster on RHEL/CentOS and Debian/Ubuntu servers using the new Docker Engine's "Swarm Mode" (https://docs.docker.com/engine/swarm/).

-**Disclaimer:** This role uses the new Docker Engine's "Swarm Mode".
-                Make sure to set the value of the `docker_repo` variable to `testing` to download the laster docker-engine `1.12.0-rc`.

 Requirements
 ------------